Make A Donation

 More than one option is available for taxpayers interested in Do-It-Yourself (DIY) software.
 VITA recommends exploring multiple sites to determine which resource best fits your needs.

-MyFreeTaxes – MyFreeTaxes helps people file their federal and state taxes for free, and it’s brought to you by United Way.
-Learn more about this option at the link.
+MyFreeTaxes – MyFreeTaxes helps people file their federal and state taxes for free, and it’s brought to you by United Way of Tucson and Southern Arizona.

 Commonly Asked Questions